famedly/axum-opentelemetry-middleware/README.md

 ## Pre-commit usage

-1. If not installed, install with `pip install pre-commit`
+1. If not installed, install with your package manager, or `pip install --user pre-commit`
 2. Run `pre-commit autoupdate` to update the pre-commit config to use the newest template
 3. Run `pre-commit install` to install the pre-commit hooks to your local environment